nbogie/cyf-react-challenges/challenge-high-score-tables/README.md

 The data is available in the file [./scores.js](./scores.js).
 You can copy this array of data into your App.js or you can import it.

-# Bonus:

-- Present the High Score Tables sorted alphabetically by country name
-- Within one table, sort the player score lines by score, numerically, descending.
-(This is NOT pictured in the example)
-- add some old-skool videogame icons or animations
-- add a _single_ button which toggles the sort order of every scores table between ascending and descending by scores.

 ## Hosting:

 Add your project in github and host it on Netlify.